gdt-dev/kube/README.md

 * `description`: (optional) string with longer description of the test unit.
 * `timeout`: (optional) an object containing [timeout information][timeout] for the test unit.
-* `timeout.after`: a string duration of time the test unit is expected to complete within.
+* `timeout`: (optional) a string duration of time the test unit is expected to complete within.
-* `timeout.expected`: a bool indicating that the test unit is expected to not complete before `timeout.after`.
-This is really only useful in unit testing.
+* `retry`: (optional) an object containing retry configurationu for the test unit.
+Some plugins will automatically attempt to retry the test action when an assertion fails.
+This field allows you to control this retry behaviour for each individual test.
+* `retry.interval`: (optional) a string duration of time that the test plugin will retry the test action in the event assertions fail.
+The default interval for retries is plugin-dependent.
+* `retry.attempts`: (optional) an integer indicating the number of times that a plugin will retry the test action in the event assertions fail.
+The default number of attempts for retries is plugin-dependent.
+* `retry.exponential`: (optional) a boolean indicating an exponential backoff should be applied to the retry interval.
+The default is is plugin-dependent.
 * `wait` (optional) an object containing [wait information][wait] for the test unit.
 * `wait.before`: a string duration of time that gdt should wait before